-“Occupancy of public property” permits: A permit holders’ guide
+Permit for the occupancy of public property: A permit holder's guide

-Have you gotten a permit to temporarily occupy a street, alley or sidewalk?
-Whether you’re planning to carry out work, move, film or hold an event, you must ensure that you obey municipal by-laws.
+Did you obtain a permit to temporarily occupy a street, lane or sidewalk?
+Whether you wish to carry out work, to move, to film or hold an event, you must comply with municipal regulations.

-Make sure work sites are secured at all times.
-You must make sure that all equipment is compliant and works properly (machines, vehicles and protective equipment) in order to prevent accidents that could injure the public.
+Make sure worksites are secured at all times to prevent accidents.
+You must ensure that all equipment is compliant and works properly (machines, vehicles and protective equipment).

-For the time that you are occupying the property, you must ensure that you maintain a clear, linear and continuous pedestrian walkway with a minimum width of 1.5 m.
-These crossings must be designed for all types of pedestrians, including wheelchair users, people who are visually impaired, and parents pushing strollers.
+For the time that you are occupying the property, you must maintain access to residences.
+Pedestrian access must have a minimum width of 1.5 m, be clear, linear and continuous.
+It must be designed for all types of pedestrians, including wheelchair users, people who are visually impaired, and parents pushing strollers.

-In some boroughs, you must also provide a bicycle lane.
+In some boroughs, you must also configure a bicycle lane.

-Please note that during the winter months, the permit holder is responsible for clearing snow from the occupied area and from the pedestrian and bicycle crossings, if applicable.
+Please note that during the winter months, the permit holder is responsible for clearing snow from the occupied area.

 Install temporary signage

 As a permit holder, you are responsible for procuring and installing all temporary signage required during your occupancy.
-This includes:
+These include worksite signs and “no parking” signs.

-Once the signs are installed, you must complete a sign installation form.
-Please send it to the Agence de mobilité durable (AMD) and the borough in which the work is carried out.
+Once the signs are installed, you must fill out a sign installation form.
+Please send it to the Agence de mobilité durable and to the borough in which the work is carried out.
 You will find the borough’s e-mail address on your permit.

 The contractor’s name must be displayed on the site for the duration of the work being performed.